 Does Mercedes have good learning facilities?

-With state of the art information technology resources, Mercedes College is committed to on-line learning and across campus WI-FI.
+With state of the art information technology resources, Mercedes College is committed to online learning and across campus wi-fi.
 All students have internet access and email facilities.
 Students learn computing and use computers in every subject area.

 Other learning facilities include: